Pconceii/Breakout.py/README.md

-This is my attempt at recreating Breakout 71 from Renan Le Caro, using python, having never actually seen breakout 71 code.
+This is my attempt at my first game,heavily inspired by Breakout 71 from Renan Le Caro, using pygame, having never actually seen breakout 71 code.
 Wish me luck
 Pconcei